shubhamwagh/stereo-calib/REPORT.md

 * **Initial Parameters**: Calibrated camera matrices, distortion coefficients, object points and corresponding image points from both cameras.
 * **Rational Model**: The same camera model (`cv2.CALIB_RATIONAL_MODEL`) is utilised.
+* **Epipolar Geometry Basis**: Grounded in epipolar geometry, the calibration process accurately evaluates the relative positioning and orientation of the cameras.
+By utilising corresponding points in the left and right images, alongside their known 3D coordinates, the algorithm computes the relative rotation and translation between the cameras.
 * **Optimisation**: The function optimises the camera matrices and distortion coefficients to minimise the re-projection error between corresponding points in the left and right images, which is the difference between the observed and projected points.